gavyaggarwal/GPU-MapReduce/README.md

 ### Examples

 I have provided two examples of MapReduce programs that use my MapReduce implementation.
 Note that each of these examples could be implemented directly in Cuda to obtain a more optimized version of the program, but that requires Cuda programming experience and dealing with GPU programming.
 With my MapReduce implementation, a user simply needs to supply the `mapper` and `reducer` functions and identify the types.
 Then, all of the GPU-accelerated parallel computation runs "under the hood" and doesn't require any explicit programming.
 I personally spent less than an hour programming each of the two examples below by using the MapReduce implementation that would otherwise take over a day if I were to write and debug the cuda code directly.

+To run the examples, simply `cd` into the directory for each of the samples and run `make run`.

 #### Uniform Random